ScopeLift/uniswap-docs-fork/docs/concepts/multi-chain-proposals.md

 Uniswap V3 has now been deployed across 24 blockchain networks, including many Layer 2 chains.
 However, because Uniswap governance (using GovernorBravo and its associated Timelock contract) executes approved proposals on Ethereum mainnet, implementing changes on these other blockchains requires some extra steps in the proposals' executable code.

-For a proposal to successfully enact changes on a non-mainnet chain, the proposal's code must transmit the necessary code effect the change to the specific target chain for execution.
+For a proposal to successfully enact changes on a non-mainnet chain, the proposal's code must transmit the necessary code to effect the change on the specific target chain for execution.
-A variety of mechanisms are used my Uniswap V3 on the individual non-mainnet chains to receive the proposal code, although in some cases, similar or even identical communication methods and contracts are used to bridge proposals from Ethereum mainnet to the target chain.
+A variety of mechanisms are used on the individual non-mainnet chains to receive the proposal code, although in some cases, similar or even identical communication methods and contracts are used to bridge proposals from Ethereum mainnet to the target chain.

 This document provides a detailed guide on constructing such proposals for each target non-mainnet chain, including Solidity code snippets for each general approach.
 The code snippets are written as Forge/Foundry scripts, and assume they are being run on the Forge platform, in a code repository with the necessary libraries (forge-std, uniswap-v3-core, and uniswap-v3-periphery) imported.